bcmpinc/looptunes/README.md

 - Use the 0-9 keys to add new circles.
 - Hold shift to insert new circles with 1Hz instead of 440Hz.
 - Clone circles by holding ctrl while dragging them.
+- Delete circles with the Delete key (there is no undo though).

 ## License